PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

 In collaboration with Hack The Box we organized an "AI vs Humans CTF" event#footnote[AI vs Humans CTF event page: https://ctf.hackthebox.com/event/details/ai-vs-human-ctf-challenge-2000
 ].

-In our pilot event we wanted to make it as easy as possible for the AI teams to compete.
-Hence, the event focused on Crypto and Reversing challenge categories because these categories were the easiest to build a harness for.
+For the pilot event, we wanted to make it as easy as possible for the AI teams to compete.
+Hence, the event focused on Crypto and Reversing challenge categories because these were the easiest to build a harness for.
 They only require running commands in the terminal, without the need for dynamic interactions with external machine.

 == Absolute standings
 // 152 human teams  +6 ai teams